What You Need to Know About Spring Season RaftingMay 16th, 2019 Jamie Low

 Here’s what you need to know before you book your Spring rafting trip with us:

 - Bring an adventurous attitude.
 (But it’s ok to be nervous!)
 Paddlers should be up for a real adventure, including the possibility that you could unexpectedly fall out of the raft in a rapid.
-These experiences are often the highlights of the entire trip for many people; you’ll find yourself telling stories of how your entire crew fell into the river, and how you helped each other get back into your boat!
+These experiences are often the highlights of the entire trip for many people; you may find yourself telling stories of how your entire crew fell into the river, and how you helped each other get back into your boat!
+Come to the river with the right mindset.
+A positive and flexible attitude and an ability to play well with others can go a long way toward making sure everyone in your boat has a great experience.
+Spring rafting means lots of variables – the weather, the river flows, the routes in rapids – so be ready for anything!

 1. Body size and type: